Linguistics

 Courses for Nonmajors and Majors

-Students with no previous background in linguistics are encouraged to approach the field by taking a 100-level course.
+Students with no previous background in linguistics are encouraged to approach the field by taking a 1000-level course.
+All 1000-level courses are accessible to students with no prior background.

 Requirements of the Major